Polite architecture: The growth of polite architecture

 Although originally only accessible to wealthy individuals and institutions, since the developed world's industrialisation buildings characterised by elements of 'the polite' have become prevalent throughout the building stock of developed countries.
 The rise in the number of buildings reflecting polite architectural features has been influenced by the expansion of the profession of architecture, the availability of more artistically amenable and often more resilient man-made building materials for most structural and decorative purposes, such as cement render, decorative bricks, plastics, glass and metals, and the availability of transport networks capable of delivering materials produced outside of a building's immediate locality.
+In 16th century England, towers and castles included both decorative and symbolic components.
+Such features were not only used in order to convey a grand, majestic appearance, but also were utilized as look out points.
+Additionally, courtyards were constructed in order to express the concept of community.
+Courtyards were positioned in the center where activities could be held.
+Other polite architectural features, such as height and lighting, were employed in order to create an aesthetic surrounding social class.
+Specific features that further expressed differences in social groupings included moats, gatehouses, emblems, and crenelations.
 The growth of these elements in the late 18th and 19th centuries, led to an expansion in the proportion of buildings which are of polite design, which may be as a result of aesthetic architects being demanded by choice or by economic convenience.
 Its growth has continued in the 20th and 21st centuries however has been nuanced by local policy and aesthetic demands to incorporate facets of architectural revivalism in many styles of architecture.
+With advancements in industrialization and materials, more emphasis could be placed on aesthetics and style.